VoW314/dataPanda/README.md

 ## Doing on Repl (WIP)

 Replit is an online code editor and compiler.
 The Repl version of this is something that I am still trying to figure out.
 You may have to have an account in order to see the preview.
+This was being worked on in the case the user did not want to download all the files.

 __Repl.it__ : [![Run on Repl.it](https://repl.it/badge/github/TST314/dataPanda)](https://repl.it/github/TST314/dataPanda)